Environmental, Social, and Governance Reporting: Creating Value, Building Trust

 Board of Directors

-Our board of directors, leaders in the healthcare field and the community at large, represents a cross-section of the employers, healthcare providers, and members we serve.
-Reflecting the broad diversity of our members, customers, and community, the 19-person board includes eight directors who identify as female and three directors who identify as people of color.
+Our board of directors, leaders in the healthcare field and the community at large, represents a cross-section of the employers, healthcare providers, and members we serve, representing the unique perspectives and backgrounds required to best serve our customers.

 Business Ethics & Compliance/Code of Conduct

-• Enables us to build an ethical corporate culture, where associates make business decisions based on shared values.
+Our Code of Conduct—applicable to all associates, directors, consultants, and interns—enables us to build an ethical corporate culture, where associates make business decisions based on shared values.
+All employees, and the board of directors, are required to review the code of conduct annually.

 Data Privacy